April 9, 2024

 bone density screening

-Body composition scanning is a technology that provides a detailed look at the different components that make up our body mass, such as muscles, fat, and bones.
+Body composition scanning is a technology that provides a detailed examination of the various components that comprise our body mass, including muscles, fat, and bones.
 This type of body scanning is far more detailed than simple weight measurements on a scale, offering insights that can help tailor fitness and health strategies to individual needs.
-The most advanced and reliable method among these technologies is the DEXA body scan, which uses dual-energy X-ray absorptiometry to deliver precise data about body composition.
+The most advanced and reliable method among these technologies is the DEXA body scan, which utilizes dual-energy X-ray absorptiometry to provide precise data on body composition.

 full body dexa scan